Jrael03/javaRepo/README.md

 # resumeRepo
-Repository for my resume projects.
+This repository is for my Java-based projects.